User Guide

 :text = 1.2.3.4

-Search results also have their URLS retrieved and stored in the Axon that the Cortex is configured to use.
+This will retrieve the content of the URLs and store it in the Axon that the Cortex is configured to use.
 There is a five minute timeout on this download, to account for pages which may not be online or accessible to the Cortex.
 You can view the file:bytes created from a given search with the following pivot:

 > inet:search:query:text='"vertex project synapse"' -> inet:search:result -> inet:url -> inet:urlfile -> file:bytes